SOCCER PLAYER

 Icon of person Jesús Castillo

-Jesús Abdallah Castillo Molina (born 11 June 2001) is a Peruvian professional footballer who plays as a defensive midfielder for club Universitario de Deportes and the Peru national team.
+Jesús Abdallah Castillo Molina (born 11 June 2001) is a Peruvian professional footballer who plays as a defensive midfielder for Universitario de Deportes and the Peru national team.
 Read more on Wikipedia

-His biography is available in different languages on Wikipedia.
-Jesús Castillo is the 17,205th most popular soccer player (down from 16,924th in 2019), the 274th most popular biography from Peru (up from 281st in 2019) and the 112th most popular Peruvian Soccer Player.
+His biography is available in 44 different languages on Wikipedia (up from 39 in 2024).
+Jesús Castillo is the 18,270th most popular soccer player (down from 16,924th in 2024), the 278th most popular biography from Peru (up from 281st in 2019) and the 114th most popular Peruvian Soccer Player.

 Memorability Metrics